SummerSlam (2016): Storylines

-After AJ Styles's victory over John Cena at Money in the Bank, the club (Styles, Karl Anderson, and Luke Gallows) began attacking Cena until Enzo Amore and Big Cass came to Cena's aide, setting up a six-man tag team match for Battleground.
+After AJ Styles's victory over John Cena at Money in the Bank, The Club (Styles, Karl Anderson, and Luke Gallows) began attacking Cena until Enzo Amore and Big Cass came to Cena's aide, setting up a six-man tag team match for Battleground.
 At the event, Cena, Amore, and Cass defeated The club.
-During the draft Amore, Cass, Anderson, and Gallows were drafted to Raw, while Cena and Styles were drafted to SmackDown, splitting up the two teams.
+During the draft Amore, Cass, Anderson, and Gallows were drafted to Raw, while Cena and Styles were drafted to SmackDown splitting up the two teams.
 On the August 2 episode of SmackDown, Styles challenged Cena to another match at SummerSlam, which Cena accepted.

 On the August 2 episode of SmackDown, Apollo Crews defeated Baron Corbin and Kalisto in a triple threat match to earn an Intercontinental Championship match against The Miz at SummerSlam.

-On the July 25 episode of Raw, The New Day (Kofi Kingston, Big E, and Xavier Woods) were celebrating in the ring on becoming the longest reigning WWE Tag Team Champions.
+On the July 25 episode of Raw, The New Day (Kofi Kingston, Big E, and Xavier Woods) were celebrating in the ring on becoming the longest-reigning WWE Tag Team Champions.
 While celebrating with a fan, Luke Gallows and Karl Anderson attacked all three members of New Day.
 The following week on Raw, Big E and Kingston defeated Gallows and Anderson.
 Gallows and Anderson then attacked all three members of New Day, finishing with Gallows and Anderson pulling Big E groin-first into the ring post, causing a contusion in Big E's groin.
 On August 8, Woods and Kingston were scheduled to defend the WWE Tag Team Championship against Gallows and Anderson at SummerSlam.

 After losing to Cesaro on the August 1 episode of Raw, Sheamus attacked Cesaro.
 On the August 8 episode of Raw, Cesaro defeated Sheamus again, but lost a match for the United States Championship against Rusev after interference from Sheamus.
 On the August 15 episode of Raw, Cesaro distracted Sheamus, costing him a match against Sami Zayn.
 During an ensuing argument, Raw General Manager Mick Foley scheduled a Best-of-Seven Series between the two, with the first match taking place at SummerSlam.
 On August 19, the match was moved to the SummerSlam Kickoff pre-show.

-Eva Marie was drafted to SmackDown, but for several episodes, circumstances, including a pulled hamstring and a wardrobe malfunction, prevented her from making her in-ring debut.
+Eva Marie was drafted to SmackDown, but for several episodes of SmackDown, circumstances, including a pulled hamstring and a wardrobe malfunction, prevented her from making her in-ring debut.
 On the August 16 episode, Eva Marie no-showed for her match against Naomi.
 Later that night, Becky Lynch and Carmella took on Natalya and Alexa Bliss; during the match, Marie appeared on the entrance ramp.
 Naomi then appeared and started to chase Marie, passing the ring at one point.
 During the confusion, Lynch applied her "Dis-Arm-Her" on Natalya, who submitted.
 Later on, a six-woman tag team match was scheduled for SummerSlam.
 On August 18, Marie was suspended for 30 days due to a violation of WWE's wellness policy, taking her out of the match.
 In light of this, WWE's advertising was intentionally vague about whether the match would be turned into a three-on-two handicap or if Natalya and Bliss would have a third partner.